igvteam/igv-docs/igv-docs/docs/FileFormats/SampleInfo.md

 ## Sample mapping

-The sample mapping file (or section in a combined file) begins with the line `#sampleMapping` and maps sample identifiers in the data files to sample identifiers in the attribute information.
+The sample mapping section begins with the line `#sampleMapping`.
+It is used to map sample names in the sample information file to corresponding names in the data files.
+If the names match this section can be omitted.
 The format is two-column tab delimited.
 The first column is the sample name in the data file; the second column is the sample identifier in the attributes information.

+Example:
 ```
 #sampleMapping
+TRIBE_p_TCGAaffx_B1_2_GBM_Nsp_GenomeWideSNP_6_A01_155716	TCGA-02-0001
-TRIBE_p_TCGAaffx_B1_2_GBM_Nsp_GenomeWideSNP_6_A01_155716	TCGA-02-0001TRIBE_p_TCGAaffx_B1_2_GBM_Nsp_GenomeWideSNP_6_A03_155748	TCGA-02-0002
+TRIBE_p_TCGAaffx_B1_2_GBM_Nsp_GenomeWideSNP_6_A03_155748	TCGA-02-0002
 ```

 ## Attribute colors

 By default, IGV randomly assigns colors to the attribute values.
 You can optionally specify the colors for attribute values in RGB format for a specific attribute name, a specific value, or as a heatmap scale for numeric columns in monocolor or in two-color heatmap for specified ranges.

 The attribute colors file (or section in a combined file) begins with the line `#colors`.
 The file is tab delimited with three or four columns:

 * 1: Attribute name.
 An asterisk `*` indicates the color specification applies to all attributes.
 * 2: Attribute value or range of two values separated by a colon `:`.
 An asterisk `*` indicates the color specification applies to all attribute values.